-In short, the blending of the spreadsheets is turning out to be a nightmare, requiring endless version management and email correspondence.
-Several weeks later, Brian has in his hands a pile of spreadsheets, corrected spreadsheets and comments, and the prize – the single blended spreadsheet with the final results, almost ready for that CDP report.
+In short, the blending of spreadsheets is turning out to be a nightmare, requiring endless version management and email correspondence.
+Several weeks later, Brian has in his hands a pile of spreadsheets, corrected spreadsheets, and comments, and the prize – the single blended spreadsheet with the final results, is almost ready for that CDP report.

 Brian meets with his boss, Jane, to share his results.
 Jane is pleased that Brian has finally completed his data collection exercise.
 She has some questions for him: